redpelicans/mongobless/README.md

 #### Models

-Create a new red-mongo model.
+Create a new redMongo model.

 RedMongo models offer: